christianThardy/christianThardy.github.io/setup.md

 )
 ```

-The key takeaway is that the majority of words in our text are going to end up with unique representations so the model is always able to learn new words in our vocabulary.
+The key takeaway is that the majority of words in our text are going to end up with unique representations, so the model is always able to learn new words in our vocabulary.

 During the second step, we encode sentences from the data as token features in the shape of vectors, which represent the tokens in context.
 Now we can learn that phrases have different meanings, even if those phrases are processed into separate tokens.
 We can think of this as each vector being encoded with information from the surrounding context of other vectors.